matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Each space is represented by its own room, known as a "space-room".
 The rooms within the space are determined by state events within the space-room.

-Space-rooms are distinguished from regular messaging rooms by the presence of a `type: m.space` property in the content of the `m.room.create` event.
+Space-rooms are distinguished from regular messaging rooms by the presence of a `'type': 'm.space'` property in the content of the `m.room.create` event.
+The value of the `type` property uses the Standardised Identifier Grammar from MSC #2758.
 This allows clients to offer slightly customised user experience depending on the purpose of the room.
 Currently, no server-side behaviour is expected to depend on this property.

 As with regular rooms, public spaces are expected to have an alias, for example `#foo:matrix.org`, which can be used to refer to the space.

-Space-rooms may have `m.room.name` and `m.room.topic` state events in the same way as a normal room.
+Space-rooms may have `m.room.name`, `m.room.avatar` and `m.room.topic` state
+events in the same way as a normal room.

 Normal messages within a space-room are discouraged (but not blocked by the server): user interfaces are not expected to have a way to enter or display